David LaMotte is a very good partner in this important work both for our world and for the human soul.”

 — Richard Rohr, author of The Naked Now, and Falling Upward

 David LaMotte has presented keynotes and workshops on five continents, appearing along the way, either as a speaker or a musician, with well-known world changers such as Desmond Tutu, Pete Seeger and civil rights hero John Lewis.
 He has keynoted conferences at the Scottish Parliament building, at a week-long retreat in El Salvador, in Berlin, and at conferences in Thailand, Australia, and Zambia, as well as across the United States.

 Two years after his convocation here, I still hear students talking about how relevant his presentation was to their lives.”

-Worldchanging 101: Challenging the Myth of Powerlessness.
-In this workshop/lecture, LaMotte questions prevailing ideas about how the world changes and how it does not.
-Encouraging people to engage with the world around them and address the problems they see, he methodically builds a case for both our capacity and responsibility to make a difference.
-He supports his encouraging worldview with compelling stories from the civil rights movement and from his own experiences in Guatemala, India, Haiti, the United States, Northern Ireland and Bosnia.
-Suitable for adults, college or high school students.
+His primary topic is Worldchanging 101: Challenging the Myth of Powerlessness, which is also the title of his most recent book.
+In these talks and workshops, LaMotte questions prevailing narratives about how the world changes and how it does not.
+Encouraging people to engage with the world around them and address the problems they see, he methodically builds a case for both our capacity and responsibility to make a difference by examining the often misunderstood and misrepresented dynamics of large-scale change.
+He supports his encouraging worldview with compelling stories from the U.S. civil rights movement and from his own experiences.

-LaMotte has also spoken frequently on other topics, from peacemaking to vocation to guitar technique.
-If you have a particular topic that you would like for him to address, please feel free to contact us to discuss it.
+LaMotte has also spoken frequently on other topics, from vocational exploration to creative writing to guitar technique.
+If you have ideas regarding how he might engage with your work and your audience, feel free to contact us to discuss possibilities.